box/box-node-sdk/docs/users.md

 Get User's Information
 ----------------------------------

-To get a user call the [`users.get(userID, queryString, callback)`](http://opensource.box.com/box-node-sdk/Users.html#get) method.
+To get a user call the [`users.get(userID, options, callback)`](http://opensource.box.com/box-node-sdk/Users.html#get) method.

 ```js
 client.users.get('123', null, callback);
 ```

-Requesting information for only the fields you need with the `fields` query string parameter can improve performance and reduce the size of the network request.
+Requesting information for only the fields you need with the `fields` option can improve performance and reduce the size of the network request.

 ```js
 // Only get information about a few specific fields.